Tellusant/docs/work-notes/cobb-douglas-decomposition.md

 One of the strengths of my productivity framework is that it works for both countries and companies.
 Because I use the same underlying definitions, I can directly compare national productivity and firm productivity.

 The math is simple.
 This is a mechanical, deterministic model, not statistical.
 It is fully explained in Solow growth economics.
 The growth model is widely used at the national level, less so at the firm level.
-Hardly any CEOs know their company's productivity levels or how to measure it.
+Hardly any CEOs know their company's productivity levels or how to measure them.

 The basic production function is: